Scripps College logo

 Key Highlights

-• Recognized as the premier women's liberal arts college on the West Coast.
+• Recognized as the premier private liberal arts women's college on the West Coast of the United States.

 • Its 32-acre campus, designed in Spanish Colonial Revival style, is listed on the National Register of Historic Places.